Classic, bold, and unisex...

 Bloodstone, also known as Heliotrope, is a type of hard jasper durable enough for everyday wear and longevity.
 It's deep teal green makes it a neutral color.
 A wise choice for the long term.
 And its subtle flecks of red hematite add a twist of distinction and mystery.
 We love it not only for its strength, but also it's lore.
 The Ancient Greeks associated it with the vitality of life and claimed it held the power of the sun, hence it's name, Heliotrope.
 Others say it assists in grounding you to the physical world, the here and now.
 What better way to mark a milestone, a union, or a momentous gift to yourself?

-Our Comfort Fit bands are delicately hand carved from wax.
-You'll find them to be more substantial than commercial comfort fits.
-Generously rounded on the inside for true comfort and ease getting over those pesky knuckles.
-Subtly rounded on the outside for a soft, classic look.
+Our Comfort Fit bands are hand carved from wax.
+You'll find them to be more substantial than commercial comfort fits, particularly this one.
+We've exaggerated the curve both on the inside and outside for a ring that feels like a hug, and easily slides over those pesky knuckles.

 Shown here in 10k Yellow.
 Measures 6mm wide.

 We offer 14k white, yellow, and rose, but find they do not offer up any specific color characteristics (as opposed to 10k and 18k+), but recommend them when you are looking to match the color of existing bands.
 This is the most common karat you find on the market.

 White Golds- We don't believe in plating our white golds, as is commercial common practice.
 We believe they should be left alone to savor their distinct color qualities.

 - 10k White- as with other 10k alloys, the lesser amount of pure gold in 10k lends itself to a subtler color.
 This white has just a hint of yellow to it that keeps it from feeling steely or too cold.
 Distinctly masculine with a touch of warmth.